 Vascular Health Alliance/Patewood Campus

 Greenville, SC, 29615

-Consultation is provided by the GHS physicians trained in hyperbaric medicine through approved courses of the AMA/Undersea Medical Society.
+Consultation is provided by the Prisma Health physicians trained in hyperbaric medicine through approved courses of the AMA/Undersea Medical Society.
 Patients will be screened for appropriateness and contraindications as well as insurance coverage.

 The main therapeutic value of hyperbaric oxygen lies in increasing the tissue partial pressure of oxygen.
 An arterial pressure of 1800mm of mercury is possible when the patient breathes 100% oxygen at 2.5 Atmospheres Absolute (ATA).